hipe/tmx/lib/skylab/headless/doc/issues/040-the-CLI-box-DSL-narrative.md

 for you too if that fits your app.)

-:#storypoint-2

-this is some gymnastics: the implementation method is not defined in the action class but in the semantic container class.

 :#storypoint-6

 the bread and butter of this module is the following methods that simply dispatch the method calls to a terminal action class being built.

-:#storypoint-8 (method)

-the essence of this module is this 'method_added' hook

-:#storypoint-7 (several methods)

-what you're looking at here is one big narrative block that makes both the terminal action class and the box module to hold the actions. this storyblock ends when the surrounding block ends.